 During a pregnancy, the mother’s system is connected to the baby’s via the umbilical cord.
 It is a common practice to cut the umbilical cord once the baby is born.
 All life nurturing cells and nutrients are transferred to the baby through this cord which is attached to the placenta.
 When the cord is cut, the blood trapped in the passage is filled with essential immature cells called the stem cells.
 These cells have the potential to assume the form of other cells in the body.

 The process of collecting this umbilical cord blood, extracting the stem cells and preserving them for future use is called stem cell banking.
 There are three options to do this – private banking, community banking and public banking.

 How important is stem cell banking?
-In the recent times, this procedure has gained a lot of recognition and stem cell banking importance has increased.
+In recent times, this procedure has gained a lot of recognition and stem cell banking importance has increased.
 The number of success stories due to stem cell therapy has convinced many parents and parents-to-be, to preserve their child’s stem cells.

 One of the biggest importance is the ability to help others.
 Stem cells from one sample can match the needs of another person.
 Since these are immature cells, they can take up the form of other cells even in another person’s body, if it is a match.
-Stem cell therapy is gaining a lot of importance and momentum in the recent times and ground breaking findings are helping many people fight a variety of diseases.
+Stem cell therapy is gaining a lot of importance and momentum in recent times and groundbreaking findings are helping many people fight a variety of diseases.

 When umbilical cord preservation is done right, stem cell banking uses can be many.
 Some of the noteworthy stem cell preservation benefits are: